-The SME market should be on the radar of financial advisers as 20% of small business owners who buy life insurance direct would likely use a financial adviser if they knew one, says Asteron Life
+The SME market should be on the radar of financial advisers as 20 per cent of small business owners who buy life insurance direct would likely use a financial adviser if they knew one, says Asteron Life

 The firm’s SME Insurance Index 2020 reveals that cultivating referrals and strong word of mouth is the best path to attract new customers, with half of its survey’s respondents saying they would ask a friend, colleague, or family member for a recommendation of an adviser.